jeeva54/user-management-app/README.md

 ## 🙌 Acknowledgement

-Thanks to the opportunity provided to build this project as part of the frontend developer evaluation.
+Thank you for the opportunity to work on this project as part of the frontend developer evaluation process.